-The Advanced Intestinal Barrier Assessment is a useful profile to consider if you suspect you have intestinal permeability or ‘leaky gut’ and want to know what imbalances may be driving that process.
-This test was designed out of years of practice of integrative practitioners who recognise we can improve health by improving the gut through diet and other interventions.
+The Advanced Intestinal Barrier Assessment is a useful profile to consider if you suspect you have intestinal permeability or “leaky gut” and want to know what imbalances may be driving that process.
+This test was created from many years of experience by integrative practitioners who recognise we can improve health by improving the gut through diet and other interventions.

 This is the only profile on the market that assesses this combination of markers as possible drivers of intestinal permeability: